-The Budgeted Statement of Cash Flows shows a improved cash position as compared to the 2024-25 annual forecast.
+The budgeted statement of cash flows shows an improved cash position as compared to the 2024-25 annual forecast.
 In preparation for Council's 2025-26 Budget, Council has conducted a whole of organisation, operational efficiency mid-year review of the 2024-25 financials.

-Overall, total cash and investments are forecast to increase by \$7m as at 30 June 2026.
+Overall, total cash and investments are forecast to increase by \$260,000 as at 30 June 2026.

 Cash and cash equivalents held by Council are restricted in part, and not fully available for Council's operations as shown in the following table.
-Unrestricted cash and investments for the period ending June 2026 are estimated to be \$29m.
+Unrestricted cash and investments for the period ending June 2026 are estimated to be \$31 million.